 Then, when the son reached the age of serious work with him, he said: “O my son!
 I have seen in a vision that I offer you in sacrifice… (Quran 37:102)

-Prophet Abraham is mentioned in several chapters of Quran and Chapter Fourteen is named after him.
+The story of Abraham is mentioned in several chapters of Quran and Chapter fourteen is named after him.
 However, we first meet Abraham in chapter 2 and we begin to understand his journey to faith in chapter 6.

 It is here that Prophet Abraham questions the polytheistic nature of the worship he sees around him.
 From the beginning we understand that Abraham was aware of the extraordinary power of God and innately understood that stone and wooden idols had no power what so ever.

-After questioning the validity of worshiping celestial bodies Abraham finds himself compelled to destroy the idols in his village.
-He implores his father to change his ways but finds himself at the mercy of an angry crowd intent on burning him in a fire.
+After questioning the validity of worshiping celestial bodies, Abraham finds himself compelled to destroy the idols in his village.
+He implores his father to change his ways; but he finds himself at the mercy of an angry crowd intent on burning him in a fire.

 At this point God demonstrates His power and makes the fire cool.
 Abraham emerging unscathed must have been a compelling and humbling sight.